A family friendly easy baked taco casserole that has great spiciness just in time for Cinco de Mayo. Think of it as a Mexican comfort food.

 A nice solid 4.

 Notes: You need a tomato base of some type.
-I used RoTel but 3-4 cups of salsa or diced tomatoes and some sauce with green chilies would do also.
+I used RoTel, but 3-4 cups of salsa or diced tomatoes and some sauce with green chilies would also do.

 Preheat the oven to 350.

 Cook 2 cups of pasta of your choice to the minimum recommended time.

 While cooking the paste, work on the taco meat.
 Start with chopping a small onion.